 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

+The Financial Conduct Authority (FCA) is responsible for the regulation of regulated lease agreements.
 The extent to which the ASA covers the advertising of financial products is limited and readers should refer to the entries on “Financial Products and Services” and “Consumer Credit” for general information on financial products.